jianwen-android/notes-sst-/Physics/Practical/Planning.md

 # IDP and DP

-- State explicit your independant variables (x - axis) and dependant variables (y - axis)
+- State explicit your independent variables (x - axis) and dependant variables (y - axis)
 - State 2 **measurable** values that should stay constant throughout the practical
 	- These values must also be significant to the experiment